Leadership Traits for DevOps Success

 You are listening to QA talks, a podcast for quality assurance executives implementing digital transformation in their organizations.
 In this show, we focus on the unique pitfalls inherent in quality assurance and quality engineering and how these executives are navigating them to position their organization for the future.
 Let’s get into the show.

 Logan: Welcome back to QA talks.
 I’m your host for today’s episode, Logan Lyles with Sweet Fish Media.
 I’m joined today by two very experienced guests.
 We’ve got Jermaine Oldham, Vice President of Engineering and Technology at J B hunt.
-And as he has in many sessions of this podcast, I’m joined again by Pradeep Govindasamy he is the President and Chief Technology Officer at Cigniti.
-Jermaine, welcome to the show, sir.
+And as he has in many sessions of this podcast, Jermaine, welcome to the show, sir.

 Jermaine: Hey, Logan, Thank you for having me today.

 Logan: Absolutely.
 Well with that, I want to give a little bit of background for our new guest today.
 Jermaine is an IT executive with over 20 years of IT experience, and he specializes in leading data, infrastructure, and application teams and initiatives for large complex organizations.
 His passion is to make technology the tool to support and enhance business processes.
 And more than that, the vehicle to make data accessible to all organizational levels and really helping to produce faster and more accurate results.
 I love to hear IT leaders that are so passionate about driving business outcomes for the units that they serve.
 So, Jermaine, I love that about your background.
-For listeners who aren’t familiar with Pradeep, he is an industry thought leader in the software testing industry with over 20 years of experience.
+For listeners who aren’t familiar with him, he is an industry thought leader in the software testing industry with over 20 years of experience.
 He has strong expertise in setting up testing centers of excellence around test management, quality engineering, test automation, mobility, and functional testing.
-He’s a keynote speaker at a lot of different industry forums, workshops, and Pradeep is an award-winning CTO of Texas, and was also recently recognized in the past as a top 100 CIO of pan India.
-Pradeep, welcome back to the show.
+He’s a keynote speaker at a lot of different industry forums, workshops.
+Welcome back to the show.
 It’s great to have you again.

 Logan: Awesome.
 Gentlemen, I know that you have done some speaking engagements together, so I’m excited to kick off a great conversation.
 So let’s start with you Jermaine, a question that we’ve been thinking on here that I’d love to get your perspective on.
 What are some of the key characteristics that you would suggest that quality engineering leaders really have to adopt right now in the digital space to navigate not only innovation, but embracing the change that’s happening all around them at an even faster pace this year than ever before?